CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * mandatory parameter if DVF should be run, no default is given

 #### `DVF_env`
-  * the path toward the conda environment where DVF is installed
+  * the name of the conda environment where DVF is installed
   * mandatory parameter, no default is given
 #### `DVF_maxContigLen`
   * the maximum length that a contig should have for DVF.
 If larger than this value, it will be cut into smaller pieces before being inputted into DVF.